heba14101998/Data-Science-with-Python/README.md

 - **`202-02-feature-selection-part2.ipynb`**: Explores feature engineering techniques to improve model performance, covers different feature selection methods, and demonstrates their implementation.

-- **`202-03-feature-extraction-(pca-t.sne-umap).ipynb`**: a comprehensive guide to dimensionality reduction techniques, specifically focusing on PCA, t-SNE, and UMAP.
+- **`202-03-feature-extraction-(pca-t.sne-umap).ipynb` [underdevelopment]**: a comprehensive guide to dimensionality reduction techniques, specifically focusing on PCA, t-SNE, and UMAP.
 It includes theoretical explanations, step-by-step implementations from scratch, and practical applications using Scikit-learn.

 **[303] Machine Learning Algorithms:**